Dr Carol David Daniel explains how PatSnap has helped his team get a handle on their technology space

-"Well we’re a university, not a company and Technology Transfer is quite a small group within the university.
+“Well we’re a university, not a company and Technology Transfer is quite a small group within the City, University of London.

-"So what we're running is effectively a small business where we’re trying to take raw technology and commercialise it; and everything in between.
-That involves dealing with the finances, negotiating license agreements, creating spin outs and assessing whether a project is worthy of being taken forward.
+“So what we’re running is effectively a small business where we’re trying to take raw technology and commercialize it, and everything in between.
+That involves dealing with the finances, negotiating license agreements, creating spin outs, and assessing whether a project is worth taking forward.

 Can you tell me about some of the projects you’ve taken through to commercialisation?